vsemionov/fleet/README.md

 #### Observations
 Most major airports have very low risk factors, as expected.
-However, in Europe, London Heathrow airport is a notable exception.
+However, in Europe, London Heathrow airport is a notable exception with relatively high risk.
-I am unaware if this is the case in reality, or is just an artifact of how I define and compute the risk factor.
+I am unaware if this is the case in reality, or is just an artifact of how I define and compute risk.

-The results for the United are similar.
+The results for the United States are similar.
-The largest airports seem very safe, but there are a few mid-size airports with significant risk factors, especially in the West half of the country.
+The largest airports seem very safe, but there are a few mid-size airports with significant risk factors, especially in the West part of the country.

-High risk factors are typically present in small airports.
+High risk factors correlate with small airports.
 On one hand, this could be due to lack of modern automation for precision landings, like ILS.
-But, it could also be just because the typical flights around in these areas follow less strict plans (if any).
+But, it could also be just because the typical flights in these areas follow less strict plans (if any).
 Think Cessnas, not Boeings and Airbuses.
 Perhaps, the criteria to consider an altitude minimum to be a go-around (altitude AGL and distance to airport) should depend on the size of the airport.